 - Marpro – Maritime Professionals

-As a resident of the City of Helsingør, you don’t even have to wait to ask yourself that question.
-As early as the beginning of 2025, Anonymous Artist will begin engaging with people in the city to gather inspiration for the artwork:
+As a resident of Helsingør Municipality, you actually don't even have to wait to ask yourself that question.
+Already in early 2025, Anonym Kunstner will engage in dialogue with people in the city to gather inspiration for the artwork:

-– With such strong support from the business community, I now feel confident enough to move forward with the project in earnest.
-I plan to showcase the model and share my ideas to engage with people in the city.
-I hope people will join me in co-creating this project so that it becomes something we all share.
+– With the fantastic support from the business community, I now truly dare to move forward with the project.
+I'll be showing the model and sharing my thoughts to engage in dialogue with people in the city.
+I hope people will join in to co-create the artwork, so it truly becomes something for all of us.

-Anonymous Artist works at the intersection of street art and activism, where their works spark reflection and debate outside traditional art institutions.
-Through simple, site-specific installations, the public is invited to reconsider their surroundings and their own actions.
+Anonym Kunstner works at the intersection of street art and activism, where the artworks spark reflection and debate outside traditional art institutions.
+Through simple, site-specific installations, citizens are invited to reconsider their surroundings and their own actions.

-One example is a crumpled bronze coffee cup, strategically placed on a bench overlooking Kongekajen in Elsinore—a subtle commentary on the culture of littering in public spaces.
+One example is a crumpled bronze coffee cup, strategically placed on a bench overlooking Kongekajen in Helsingør – a subtle comment on waste culture in public spaces.
 The artist has also created works that address homelessness, democracy, and the refugee crisis.

-The installations appear without warning or explanation, sparking curiosity and engaging city residents in an open dialogue about consumption, the environment, and social responsibility.
-The focus is on the works themselves rather than the artist’s identity, and they have sparked debate both locally and internationally.
+The installations appear without warning or explanation, sparking curiosity and engaging the city's residents in an open dialogue about consumption, the environment, and social responsibility.
+Attention is drawn to the artworks rather than the artist's identity, and they have generated debate both locally and internationally.